semgrep/semgrep-docs/docs/semgrep-code/supported-languages-python.md

 * Inter-procedural analysis (cross-function)

 ## Coverage
-_Our coverage ethos: comprehensive and accurate detection of common, OWASP Top 10 issues in source code_
+_Semgrep's coverage ethos: comprehensive and accurate detection of common, OWASP Top 10 issues in source code_

 Semgrep Code has native support for the most common web frameworks: